ropensci-archive/roweb2/content/blog/2018-08-21-birds-radolfzell.md

 #### R packages for occurrence data

-In this post we gave a rough view of what birds are present in the county around Radolfzell: Eurasian Blackbirds, Carrion Crows, Great Tits… but not Black Swans in eBird’s data.
+In this post I gave a rough view of what birds are present in the county around Radolfzell: Eurasian Blackbirds, Carrion Crows, Great Tits… but not Black Swans in eBird’s data.
 We mostly illustrated the use of two R packages accessing eBird’s data:

 -   `auk` for processing the gigantic whole eBird’s dataset.

--   `rebird` for getting access to recent data via an API. `rebird` is part of a larger collection of packages for occurrence data within rOpenSci’s suite, with `spocc` being an umbrella package accessing several data sources; `scrubr` an helper for cleaning data obtained this way; and `mapr` an utility package for mapping such data.
+-   `rebird` for getting access to recent data via an API. `rebird` is part of a larger collection of packages for occurrence data within rOpenSci’s suite, with `spocc` being an umbrella package accessing several data sources; `scrubr` a helper for cleaning data obtained this way; and `mapr` a utility package for mapping such data.

-Explore these packages, and more rOpenSci’s packages, by checking out our [packages page](https://ropensci.org/packages/)!
+Explore these packages, and more of rOpenSci’s suite, by checking out our [packages page](https://ropensci.org/packages/)!

 #### More birding soon!

-Stay tuned for the next post in this series, that’ll mark a break from modern data since we’ll try and extract information from old natural history bird drawings!
+Stay tuned for the next post in this series, that’ll mark a break from modern data since we’ll try to extract information from old natural history bird drawings!
 After that, in a following post we’ll come back to the occurrence data obtained from eBird in order to complement it with open taxonomic and traits data.
 In the meantime, happy (e)birding!